-Many biologic drugs used to treat spondylitis (also known as ankylosing spondylitis) can be conveniently self-injected at home.
-It is common to feel wary of self-injection initially, but many people with spondylitis find that self-injection, when appropriate, has advantages over injections in a clinical setting.
+Many biologic drugs used to treat spondylitis (also known as spondyloarthritis) can be self-injected conveniently at home, and there are tips to help make administering injections easier.
+It’s common to be nervous about self-injection initially.
+“I hate needles so badly,” one MySpondylitisTeam member wrote.
+But many people with spondylitis find that self-injection has advantages over injections in a clinical setting.

-Not every biologic can be self-injected, but when suitable, self-injection is a popular alternative to receiving injections in a clinical setting.
-Self-injections can help reduce visits to the doctor’s office and provide more self-reliance with managing treatment.
+Self-injection can help reduce visits to the doctor’s office and provide more self-reliance with managing treatment, which can help improve quality of life.
 Many people with spondylitis appreciate the flexibility and comfort of self-injection at home.

-Biologic drugs that are currently approved by the U.S. Food and Drug Administration for the treatment of spondylitis can all be self-injected, and they include anti-tumor necrosis factor (or TNF) drugs and IL-17 inhibitors:
+There are several biologic drugs that are currently approved by the U.S. Food and Drug Administration (FDA) for the treatment of spondylitis and available for self-injection.
+These include anti-tumor necrosis factor (TNF) drugs and interleukin (IL)-17 inhibitors such as:

-Talk to your health care provider about having your first self-injection supervised by a trained clinician.
-You will likely have questions about how to administer the injection properly.
+Ask your health care provider for training on self-injection by a trained clinician.
+The nurse or doctor should supervise your first self-injection, and you’ll have a chance to ask any questions.
 It is also important to get clear information about how to store self-injectors, which require refrigeration.

 Before injecting, prepare a clean, uncluttered area.
 Wash your hands and have an alcohol swab handy to disinfect the injection site before administering the injection.
 Some people like to have a family member, friend, or caregiver with them, especially when first starting self-injection.

-Some syringes and auto-injectors can be removed from the refrigerator for an hour or two before using to bring the medication to room temperature.
+Some syringes and auto-injectors can be removed from the refrigerator for an hour or two before they’re used to bring the medication to room temperature.
 Cold, refrigerated medication may be uncomfortable when injected.
-Some syringes and auto-injectors can also be warmed in your hands before use.
+Some syringes and auto-injectors can also be warmed with one’s hands before use.
 Be sure to ask your provider about specific protocols for your particular medication before warming it to room temperature.

 Self-injections are usually administered to the arm, abdomen, or thigh.
 Many people find that the thigh is both easy to reach and the least sensitive to pain.
 Talk to your doctor about rotating injection sites to avoid any one area becoming sore over time or building up scar tissue.

-One MySpondylitisTeam member shared their experience.
-“I have the new pen so I don’t even see a needle.
+One MySpondylitisTeam member shared their experience: “I have the new injection pen, so I don’t even see a needle.
 I also inject into my stomach.
-So far all has been easy peasy.”
+So far, all has been easy-peasy.”

-If you experience an allergic reaction to a self-injection with symptoms such as shortness of breath, itchy eyes, a full-body rash, fever, or chills, contact your doctor immediately.
+If you experience an allergic reaction to a self-injection, contact your rheumatologist immediately.

-Do you have questions about self-injection or experiences you’d like to share?
-Add your thoughts in the comments below, or start a conversation with others on MySpondylitisTeam.
+Do you have tips for easier self-injecting you’d like to share?
+Add your thoughts in the comments below, or start a conversation with others on your Activities page.